DCMLab/CorpusInterface/README.md

 ...
 ```

-This is also the reason why we always need  `**kwargs` in a reader function to accept all keyword arguments that may be provided, even if we decide to not use them.
+This is also the reason why we always need  `**kwargs` in a reader function to accept all keyword arguments that are provided, even if we decide to not use them.

 The config values can be dynamically overwritten in the `load` function